-As a newly arrived expatriate living in Dubai, by now you will have realised that nothing is ever quite as simple as it appears on the surface – and buying a car in Dubai is really no exception.
+As a newly arrived expatriate living in Dubai, by now, you will have realized that nothing is ever quite as simple as it appears on the surface – and buying a car in Dubai is really no exception.

-Yes cars are cheap in the UAE compared to their list price in the UK or the US for example, yes fuel and maintenance costs are also far more affordable, and yes, there are many new and used car dealerships in Dubai offering you plenty of choices.
+Yes, cars are cheap in the UAE compared to their list price in the UK or the US.
+Yes, fuel and maintenance costs are also far more affordable, and yes, there are many new and used car dealerships in Dubai offering you plenty of choices.

 If you have managed to get all that paperwork sorted and you’re officially a resident, your next choice is ‘new or used’ when it comes to your vehicle of choice.

 Buying a car in Dubai: new or used?